watmough/open-vds-sandbox/docs/vds/specification/Format.rst

 .. figure:: figure_layers.png

   A 2D example of how bricks are laid out in a layer.
-In this example FullVCSize is 128 voxels, while both PositiveMargin and NegativeMargin are 4 voxels
+In this example base brick size is 128 voxels, while both PositiveMargin and NegativeMargin are 4 voxels

 Layers